Ae3232/headless-cms/content/for-clients/_index.md

 howCoteamsItemImg1: "/images/clients/sourcing.svg"
 howCoteamsItemTitle1: Talent search
 howCoteamsItemDescription1: |-
   Answer a few questions about your project or task and it will appear in the pool.
-Available teams receive recommended projects based on the required skills and other information you provide.
+Available teams and individual talents (a developer, a designer, a tester, etc.) receive recommended projects based on the required skills and other information you provide.
 The interested teams send you their proposals.

   You can also access CoTeams’ pool of available IT talents and quickly search, sort, and filter by skills, team category, etc. and invite them for bidding.
 howCoteamsItemImg2: "/images/clients/negotiate.svg"